Shahriar-Samir/Bi-Cycle-Store-Server/readme.md

 ## About the project

 Bi-Cycle store is a server-side express application for managing bicycle stores, bicycle products, and orders.
-Core technologies of this projects are Express.js, TypeScript, MongoDB with mongoose.
+Core technologies of this project are Express.js, TypeScript, MongoDB with mongoose.

 ## Features: